 THS 161.
 Theology and the Human Condition.
 Central issues in theology will be raised by asking: What is a human being?
 What does it mean to be human?
 Various answers to these questions and the theological frameworks that support them will be examined.
 Satisfies the RP CCR.
-In combination with a Philosophy course from the approved list, this course satisfies the Examined Life LADR.

 THS 164.
 Theological Perspectives on Nature.
 Study of central issues in theology through an examination of various concepts of nature, such as those found in the Bible, Origen, Irenaeus, Augustine, and St. Francis.
 Each concept of nature says something different not just about the natural world, but also about what it means to be human and what our relationship with and responsibility for the natural world should be.
-In combination with a Philosophy course from the approved list, this course satisfies the Examined Life LADR.

 THS 165.
 Theology and Ethics.
 Focuses on topics and texts in ethics and raises questions everyone struggles with throughout life.
 What is the good life?
 What does it mean to be a good person?
 How do we know what the good is?
 What is the nature of the good?
 Satisfies the RP CCR.
-In combination with a Philosophy course from the approved list, this course satisfies the Examined Life LADR.

 THS 166.
 Theological Perspectives on Bodies.
 Study of central issues in theology through an examination of various perspectives on the meaning of the human body and embodiment.
 Questions that may be addressed: What does it mean to be embodied?
 What is the relationship between spirit and body?
 How do societies interpret bodies?
 What role do race, gender, sexuality and ability play in these interpretations?
 How do our actions and our beliefs serve to harm or care for bodies?
 What happens to the body when we die?
-In combination with a Philosophy course from the approved list, this course satisfied the Examined Life LADR.

 THS 171.
 Interfaith Encounters.
 This course examines the topic of interfaith encounters.
 We will ask questions about how people encounter the religious "other" and how these encounters transform them.
 We will explore questions such as these: How are we supposed to make sense of violence done in the name of religion?
 What approaches to religious exchange promote peace?
 How might we engage in productive inter-religious dialogue?
 What would this dialogue look like?
-Satisfies the RP CCR, Satisfies the W1 ACE.
+Satisfies the RP CCR.
+Satisfies the W1 ACE.